-Conclusion: Healthcare professionals are at risk for HIV transmission.
+Conclusion : Healthcare professionals are at risk for HIV transmission.
 They should consider ALL patients as potentially infected with HIV and adhere judiciously to universal precautions for minimizing the risk of exposure to blood and body fluids of patients.
 Universal precautions if practiced properly, the risk of transmission of HIV among health professionals could be negligible.

-- 1. Reports on the global AIDS epidemic, UNAIDS, 2008 - 2.
-Sharma JB, Kumar A., Facial and body blood contamination in vaginal delivery.
-Indian J. Gynecol Obstet 2001; 74:57-8. - 3.
-CDC Recommendations for Prevention of HIV Transmission in Health Care Settings: MMWR; August 21, 1987; 36 (SU02); 001. - 4.
+- 1. Reports on the global AIDS epidemic, UNAIDS, 2008 - Indian J. Gynecol Obstet 2001; 74 : 57-8. - 3.
+CDC Recommendations for Prevention of HIV Transmission in Health Care Settings : MMWR; August 21, 1987; 36 (SU02); 001. - 4.
 Lifson AP., Do alternate modes for transmission of human immunodeficiency virus exist?
-A review: Jama 1988: 259: 1353 56.
+A review : Jama 1988:259:1353-56.